Bipolar junction transistor: Hybrid-pi model

 The hybrid-pi model is a popular circuit model used for analyzing the small signal and AC behavior of bipolar junction and field effect transistors.
 Sometimes it is also called Giacoletto model because it was introduced by L.J.
 Giacoletto in 1969.
 The model can be quite accurate for low-frequency circuits and can easily be adapted for higher-frequency circuits with the addition of appropriate inter-electrode capacitances and other parasitic elements.

 h-parameter model

 Another model commonly used to analyze BJT circuits is the h-parameter model, also known as the hybrid equivalent model, closely related to the hybrid-pi model and the y-parameter two-port, but using input current and output voltage as independent variables, rather than input and output voltages.
-This two-port network is particularly suited to BJTs as it lends itself easily to the analysis of circuit behaviour, and may be used to develop further accurate models.
+This two-port network is particularly suited to BJTs as it lends itself easily to the analysis of circuit behavior, and may be used to develop further accurate models.
 As shown, the term x in the model represents a different BJT lead depending on the topology used.
 For common-emitter mode the various symbols take on the specific values as: